 The ocean inspires writers, artists and photographers.
 Marine life artist Wyland and underwater photographer Stephen Frink share how the ocean influences their work and how they use art to show the fragility of the oceans.

 USA Today once called Wyland “the Marine Michelangelo.”
 It is estimated that more than 1 billion people view Wyland’s murals each year.
 Frink is among the world’s most frequently published underwater photographers and is a Canon Explorer of Light, an elite designation for photographers.

 Thursday, Nov.
 6, 1 p.m.
 EST: Marine Archaeology

 Marine archaeologists not only find shipwrecks such as the steam freighter Northern Light, located off Key Largo on the Florida Keys, but they also use science to reconstruct lost history.
-Marine Archaeology will be the topic of the Nov.
+Marine Archaeology is the topic of the Nov.
 6 episode of Classroom Under the Sea.
 Photograph courtesy of the National Oceanic and Atmospheric Administration/Department of Commerce.
 Tane Casserley, NOAA/MONITOR NMS.

 Human history is written on the ocean floor.
 How do explorers and scientists find cultural resources beneath the sea, preserve them, and reconstruct stories lost in the depths of the ocean?
-Corey Malcom, director of archaeology for the Mel Fisher Maritime Heritage Society, and marine archaeologist Timmy Gambin from the University of Malta will discuss the fascinating field of marine archaeology.
-The episode will feature ancient Roman and Greek vessels discovered by archaeologists.
+Corey Malcom, director of archaeology for the Mel Fisher Maritime Heritage Society, and marine archaeologist Timmy Gambin from the University of Malta discuss the fascinating field of marine archaeology.
+The episode features ancient Roman and Greek vessels discovered by archaeologists.